 In addition to size, there are other factors you should consider when you are weighing the possibility of changing your entry door.
 Consider the style of your home and whether the additions you are considering will work well with your current entry.
 Entry door styles can vary from classic and traditional with a wood-paneled door, or modern and artistic with decorative glass.
 Elements like sidelights, transoms or decorative inlays on front doors can add visual interest as well as additional light.
 Pick a front door that matches your budget, style and preferences.

 The front door is what gives your guests their first impression of your home and also has a large impact on curb appeal, so don't underestimate how important it is to find the right door.
-Take the time to think through all of the options, visit a showroom to get ideas or simply drive through your neighborhood and take note of doors that you like.
+Take the time to think through all of your design options, visit a showroom to get ideas or simply drive through your neighborhood and take note of doors that you like.
 Choose an entry door that makes your home feel welcoming, comfortable and content.
-Contact us to set up a free in-home door consultation today.
+Set up a free in-home door consultation to get started today.